 Here are some quick tips to help you prepare for a data engineering Python interview:

 Python is only one category of data engineer interview questions (100 Questions provided here by our team).
-To ace a data engineer interview, you could also practice SQL, algorithms, product metrics, and machine learning questions.
+You could also practice SQL, algorithms, product metrics, and machine learning questions to ace a data engineer interview.

-This is a foundational question, and it quickly assesses your familiarity with data processing.
-Be sure to include NumPy and Pandas and list the advantages of both.
+This is a foundational question that quickly assesses your familiarity with data processing.
+Be sure to include NumPy and Pandas and list their advantages.

 NumPy is the best solution for arrays of data, while Pandas is the most efficient solution for processing statistics and machine learning data.